pexeixv/techfest/events/09-coding-event.md

 tags: events
 ---

 ### Rules and Regulations

 - 10 programs will be given which can be written in any programming language.

 - Top 2 completes the most programs win and remaining get participation points.

 - Duration: 1 hour

 - Internet access will be given.

+## Points distribution

+- 1st place: 50 points
+- 2nd place: 35 points
+- Participation: 20 points